 It is also helpful in removing hair from hands, legs, underarms, chest, bikini area, and unwanted hair on the face.
 The light passed on the hair follicle, causing hair loss and preventing further growth of hair.
-Intense pulse light therapy is also helpful to rejuvenate the color and texture of the skin and remove dead cells present in the skin.
-It is also helpful in repairing the damage done due to over-exposure to the sun also called photoaging, by increasing the production of collagen, procollagen, elastin, and hyaluronic acid, which are helpful in new growth, repairing, and remodeling of cells that will improve skin texture and skin tone also delay the process of aging.
+Intense pulse light therapy is also helpful in rejuvenating the color and texture of the skin and removing dead cells present in the skin.
+It is also helpful in repairing the damage done due to over-exposure to the sun, also called photoaging, by increasing the production of collagen, procollagen, elastin, and hyaluronic acid, which are helpful in new growth, repairing, and remodeling of cells that will improve skin texture and skin tone also delay the process of aging.

-It can be used in blood vessel lesions that cause discoloration of the skin; the intense light helps by destroying the pigment without harming the superficial layer of skin.
-The vascular lesion like a birthmark, spider vein, port-wine stain, or broken vein can be treated.
+It can be used in blood vessel lesions that cause discoloration of the skin; the intense light helps by destroying the pigment without harming the superficial layer of the skin.
+Vascular lesions like a birthmark, spider vein, port-wine stain, or broken vein can be treated.

 It is also used in the treatment of dry eyes; the light is passed around the eyes to the meibomian gland, the gland that lubricates the eyes by producing oil and tears.
 The intense light breaks down the blockage or any build-up of debris on the gland and also reduces inflammation caused due to bacterial growth.

 What Is the Disadvantage of Intense Pulsed Light Therapy?